Plan for Canterbury 2023-2025

 This Mayoral Forum’s Plan for Canterbury builds on the 2020-2022 Plan and includes all four aspects of wellbeing (environmental, economic, social and cultural).

 We have narrowed our focus and attention to three priority areas: sustainable environmental management, shared prosperity, and climate change mitigation and adaptation.
 Within these priority areas, we have identified specific actions that we will focus on to make a difference through our leadership, facilitation and advocacy.
+In January 2024, we refreshed the priorities and actions in our plan.

 Our Plan for Canterbury summarises the interests and priorities of local government leaders for Cantabrians.
 It provides a basis for conversation and partnership with Ngāi Tahu, Government, and the business, community and volunteer sectors.
 Where our interests align, we can work together for the good of all.